DiwasLamsal/DatabaseAssignments/README.md

 <div align = "right"><a href = "https://diwaslamsal.github.io/DiwasLamsal"> Home </a> | <a href = "https://github.com/diwaslamsal/DatabaseAssignments"> Project Home </a></div>

 ### Part 1 - Learning Diary Including Lab Exercises and Reflection.
-### Part 2 - Development of a Graph Database for Given EPL Dataset using MongoDB.
+### Part 2 - Development of a Document-Based Database for Given EPL Dataset using MongoDB.
 ### Part 3 - Paper on Bigdata analytics and the role of NoSQL databases
 Databases 3 Term II, University of Northampton